Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week9.md

   unset AWS_Environment_URL
   ```

-- Also while I was commiting my codes to triggers when you save the code changes to code build & code pipeline, It returned a Git error stating there are divergent branches
+- Also while I was committing my codes to triggers when you save the code changes to code build & code pipeline, It returned a Git error stating there are divergent branches
   - Divergent branches mean a conflict of branches this occurred when I wanted to push a code to Github and that was because I was working on something on Github and didn't clear it before committing my codes on Gitpod hence it errored out conflict of branches.
 I resolved this by running it on my terminal
     ```sh
     git config pull.rebase false